-NetIQ provides a solution that integrates Sentinel with Novell Identity Manager.
+You can integrate Sentinel with Identity Manager.
 For other identity systems, similar integration can be achieved by writing an identity synchronization collector that uses the Identity API.
-For more information, see the Novell Plug-in SDK Web site for Sentinel.
+For more information, see the Plug-in SDK Web site for Sentinel.

 The examples and illustrations in this section use Identity Manager to explain how integration works among identity management systems.